The pandemic missing: The kids who didn’t go back to school

 But the data showed 240,000 students who were neither in private school nor registered for home-school.
 Their absences could not be explained by population loss, either — such as falling birth rates or families who moved out of state.

-Los Angeles officials have spoken openly about attempts to find unschooled students and help remove obstacles that are preventing them from coming to school.
-Laundry services have been offered, as has help with housing.
-But for some students and their parents, the problem sits within a school system they say has routinely failed their children.
+For some families, the problem sits within a school system they say has routinely failed their children.

-“Parents are bereft,” said Allison Hertog, who represents around three dozen families whose children missed significant learning when California’s physical classrooms closed for more than a year during the early pandemic.

 Ezekiel West, 10, is in fourth grade but reads at a first grade level.
 Before the pandemic shutdowns, he was shuffled from school to school when educators couldn’t address his impulsive behavior.

-“I did not feel prepared,” he said in a recent phone interview.
-“I couldn’t really learn as fast as the other kids, and that kind of made me upset.”
+“I couldn’t really learn as fast as the other kids, and that kind of made me upset,” he said.

-An administrative judge ruled Los Angeles’ schools had violated Ezekiel’s rights and ordered the district to give him a spot at a new school, with a special plan to ease him back into learning and trusting teachers.
+An administrative judge ruled Los Angeles’ schools had violated Ezekiel’s rights and ordered the district to place him at a new school, with a plan to ease him back into learning and trusting teachers.
 The school didn’t follow the plan, so his mother stopped sending him in October.

 “I can’t trust them,” Miesha Clarke said.
 Los Angeles school officials did not respond to requests for comment on Ezekiel’s case.

-Last month, Ezekiel signed up for a public online school for California students.
+Last month, Ezekiel signed up for a public online school.
 To enroll him, his mother agreed to give up his special education plan.
-His attorney, Hertog, worries the program won’t work for someone with Ezekiel’s needs and is looking for yet another option with more flexibility.
+His attorney, Allison Hertog, worries the program won’t work for someone with Ezekiel’s needs and is looking for yet another option.

-At least three of the students Hertog has represented, including Ezekiel, have disappeared from school for long periods since in-person instruction resumed.
-Their situations were avoidable, she said: “It’s pretty disgraceful that the school systems allowed this to go on for so long.”

-When Kailani stopped logging into her virtual classes during the spring of her sophomore year, she received several emails from the school telling her she’d been truant.
-Between two to four weeks after she disappeared from Zoom school, her homeroom advisor and Spanish teacher each wrote to her, asking where she was.
-And the school’s dean of students called her great-grandmother, her legal guardian, to inform her about Kailani’s disappearance from school.
+When Kailani stopped logging into her virtual classes, she received several emails from the school telling her she’d been truant.
+The school’s dean of students called her great-grandmother, her legal guardian, to inform her.

 They didn’t communicate further, according to Kailani.
 She went to work at Chipotle, ringing up orders in Boston’s financial district.

 In December, Kailani moved to North Carolina to make a new start.
-She teaches dance to elementary school kids now.
+She teaches dance to elementary school kids.
 Last month, she passed her high school equivalency exams.
-She wants to take choreography classes.

-But she knows, looking back, that things could have been different.
-While she has no regrets about leaving high school, she says she might have changed her mind if someone at school had shown more interest and attention to her needs and support for her as a Black student.
+While she has no regrets about leaving high school, she says she might have changed her mind if someone at school had shown more attention to her needs and support for her as a Black student.

 This article is based on data collected by The Associated Press and Stanford University’s Big Local News project.
 Data was compiled by Sharon Lurye of the AP, Thomas Dee of Stanford’s Graduate School of Education, and Justin Mayo of Big Local News.